rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: OK I just got the details of the private field wrong.
 Imagine there is a declaration.
 At any given time a "registry" might want you to load new modules.
 So I'm taking jquery as an example of that.
 So you have a jquery loaded in one realm, and you want to explicitly share it to anothe rrealm.
 You may want to allow mofules to realm-specific.

-KD: When I worked at Domo people could build little graphs on their own.
+KCD: When I worked at Domo people could build little graphs on their own.
 And a big problem we had was that every single one of these were loading their own angular.
 This would be a perfect solution for that.

 DH: Perfect, yes, I use jquery as an example, but there may be other big things.
 In order to have total reflective control over the whole realm, you need total reflective control over the import.
 I'm not confident I have everything nailed down, but the basic idea is that you cna specify a hook and by doing that you can tell the system how to resolve a name and how to provide it with a module.
 So here, I have a fixed set of modules in my registry, if it's not one of those, then throw a reference error, otherwise....